betesh/hebcal/README.md

 Determines the date of Passover for a Gregorian year.
 Also includes boolean functions to check whether a date is a Jewish holiday, Fast Day or Rosh Chodesh.
 Supported languages:
- Javascript (currently does not support checking for Fast days or Rosh Chodesh) Ruby
+ Javascript (currently does not support checking for Fast days) Ruby

 ## Installation as a Ruby gem